-Projects will be programming based and will be assigned and submitted through Blackboard as scheduled in the class website.
-All programming will be performed in Linux using C only (not C++, Java, Python, etc.).
+Projects will be mostly programming based and will be assigned and submitted through Blackboard as scheduled in the class website.
+All programming will be performed in AWS using the GO programming language only (not C, C++, Java, Python, etc.).

 Academic Integrity and Plagiarism: